Everything you need to know about chickpeas (or garbanzo beans), including different varieties, uses, and nutrition information.

 At your grocery, you may find chickpeas:

-- Canned: Canned chickpeas retain their flavor well and cook quicker than dry chickpeas.
+- Canned: Canned chickpeas are pre-cooked chickpeas.
+You can eat canned chickpeas straight out of the can!
 Just be sure to rinse them off before chowing down to wash out excess sodium!

 - Flour: Indian and Italian cuisines both incorporate chickpea flours into a lot of dishes, from curries to pastas!
 In fact, India is crazy about chickpeas and produces more than any other country in the world.